Gallery 7 Theatre

 Premiere

 It was the best of times, and it was the worst of times.
-Set in the the days leading up to and during the French Revolution, a family is caught in a web of challenges and social upheaval.
+Set in the days leading up to the French Revolution, a family is caught in a web of challenges and social upheaval.

 A stunning and unrelenting story of family, justice and sacrifice, this exciting new adaption explores gluttony, tyranny, the excess of violent revolution and the power of love.